Teen Titans: Trouble in Tokyo

 Teen Titans: Trouble in Tokyo is a 2006 American made-for-TV animated superhero film adaptation of the DC Comics superhero team Teen Titans.
-It is set in the milieu of the animated series Teen Titans that ran on Cartoon Network from 2003 to 2006, with the film serving as the series finale.
-It premiered on Cartoon Network, Friday, September 15, 2006.
+Based on the animated series Teen Titans that ran on Cartoon Network from 2003 to 2006, the film serves as the series finale.
+It premiered on Cartoon Network, on September 15, 2006.
 Teen Titans head writer David Slack wrote the film.